 Step 4: Season your stew and add the tofu.

-Once the 15 minutes has passed, taste your stew and season accordingly.
+Once the 15 minutes have passed, taste your stew and season accordingly.
 Depending on how salty your kimchi is, you may need to add some soy sauce.

 When you’re satisfied with how your stew tastes, add the chunks of tofu on top.
-Keep in mind that tofu is a very delicate ingredient.
+Keep in mind that tofu is delicate.
 So don’t mix your stew around after adding the tofu.

 Step 5: Garnish and serve hot.